-Many families assigned to Southeast Asia face a real choice between posting cities.
-Jakarta vs Singapore vs Bangkok for expat families is not an abstract debate: it is a decision that shapes school fees, commute times, weekend rhythms, and how much disposable income a family has at the end of each month.
-Each city offers a genuinely different trade-off, and none of them is obviously wrong.
+Many families assigned to Southeast Asia get a choice of posting city.
+Choosing between Jakarta, Singapore and Bangkok shapes school fees, commute times, weekends, and how much disposable income is left at the end of each month.
+Each city is a different trade-off, and none is obviously wrong.

 Jakarta vs Singapore vs Bangkok: Cost of Living